Parking & Shuttle

 Parking and operating a motor vehicle on the St. John Fisher College Campus is a privilege.
 All vehicles on the Fisher campus including Park & Ride (Lot S) must be registered with the Safety and Security Department and display a valid parking permit or pass on the vehicle.
-Vehicle registrants and operators must comply with all parking and traffic regulations and policies regarding registration, parking, and operation of vehicles.
-Registered vehicles are not guaranteed a space based on limited available parking.
-Parking is on a "first-come, first-served" basis.

 Parking Lot Designations

 Commuter Student Parking

-Commuter designated permits may park only in Lots A, C, E, F, G, I, V, W, and the Park and Ride Lot S. Overnight parking is only allowed in lots designated for resident student use or Lot I.
+Commuter designated permits may only park in Lots A, C, F, G, I, W, Y, and Park & Ride (Lot S).
+Overnight parking is only allowed in lots designated for resident student use or Lot I.